Dyersburg Army Air Base: Closure

-Dyersburg Today
+Dyersburg AAB Today

 When the base closed it was converted to civilian uses.
 The airfield became "Arnold Field Airport", and over the years, the hundreds of buildings of the support station located to the southwest of the airfield were sold, removed or torn down.
 Today, the only evidence of the containment area are a Norden bombsight storage building, tall chimneys where the theatre and other sites were located, and the large aircraft parking 95 acre apron.
 Forlorn of aircraft, the apron now had hundreds of over the road trailers and an open storage yard with a few buildings erected on the concrete.
 One wartime hangar out of the original five remain.
 The Dyersburg Army Air Base Memorial Veterans' Museum, in which a large number of artifacts and other exhibits are on display, is in a building on the former aircraft parking apron.

 A large agricultural chemical plant was built on the former station area, but much of it was removed with the roads and streets torn up; the land returned to agricultural production, with the street grid of the support station being obliterated.

 The former north-south runway is used as the runway for Arnold Field Airport, along with many overgrown items apparently dumped on the parallel north-south taxiway of the old military airbase.
 The other two runways and assorted taxiways of the former airfield remain, abandoned, but appear in good condition despite decades of disuse.